YarosMallorca/MissionPlanner-to-Litchi/docs/MP_cam_ctrl.md

 ### Set global settings

-Clink on `SETTINGS` in the bottom left corner.
+Click on `SETTINGS` in the bottom left corner.
 Make sure that the marked settings are set as shown in the image then click `Close`.

 <img src="https://github.com/YarostheLaunchpadder/MissionPlanner-to-Litchi/blob/main/docs/images/litchi_settings_menu.JPG?raw=true">